vaish199/vaish199/README.md

 - 👋 Hi, I’m @vaish199
 - 👀 I’m interested in web development and java, react devloping
 - 🌱 I’m currently learning android application development and react
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on development projects
-- 📫 How to reach me ...

 <!---
 vaish199/vaish199 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.